italia/eudi-wallet-it-docs/docs/en/onboarding-processes-artifacts.rst

 The Entity provides one Certificate Signing Request for each X.509 certificate it needs, that is, depending on the role, the WRPAC, the Sign/Seal Certificate or the National Authentication Certificate, and it presents each of them in the ACME order of the corresponding service.
 The Wallet-Relying Party Registration Certificate and the registration Trust Mark do not certify a key, so they are not requested through a Certificate Signing Request, see :ref:`onboarding-system:Wallet-Relying Party Registration Certificate Issuance` and :ref:`onboarding-system:Registration Trust Mark Issuance`.

-A Certificate Signing Request does not determine the content of the issued certificate, but solely carries the public key to be certified and proves possession of the corresponding private key.
+A Certificate Signing Request carries the public key to be certified, proves possession of the corresponding private key, and requests the values of the certificate fields supplied by the Entity.
+It does not determine the content of the issued certificate: the Certification Authority MUST validate the requested values against the registration data and the applicable certificate profile, and it MUST add or determine the issuer-dependent values required by that profile.

 The Certificate Signing Request MUST be a ``CertificationRequest`` as defined in :rfc:`2986` (PKCS #10), DER-encoded, and it is carried in the ACME order as required by :rfc:`8555#section-7.4`.